 In order to be our partner, cooperatives must prove to us that they follow the Indian government’s wage and benefit rules providing a living wage, medical leave, pensions, retirement funds, bonuses and more.
 Child labor is strictly prohibited.

 When you purchase NEEV products you also become an ethical partner because we give 50% of our profits to charities that reflect our ethos.
-Currently we’re sharing these profits between Power of Love Foundation to support women impacted by HIV/AIDS in Zambia and Center for Development of Disadvantaged People in India to provide educational support and vocational training to adolescent girls.
+Currently we’re sharing these profits between Power of Love Foundation to support women impacted by HIV/AIDS in Zambia.

 REVIVING ARTISTIC TRADITIONS